CatchySmile/Pybase/README.md

 This project does not have any external dependencies beyond the Python standard library.

 # Logs
-The program logs its activities in the user_database_log.txt file.
+The program logs its activities in the Pybase_log.txt file.
 The log includes records of user additions, searches, displays, and edits.